ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 ### Remediation

-`R_holding` is now defined with terms `thing` and `thing`, not `person` and `thing`.
-At run-time this is tested with a new function `RelationalHolderOf`, thus:
+We have to accept that `hold` means something different in the spatial model than it might for more abstract collections of objects created by authors.

-	[ RelationalHolderOf o;
+There is `hold` in the sense of `be immediately subordinate in either the object tree or component-parts data structure`, and then there is `hold` in the narrower sense of `be a physical object directly in, say, the possession of a person`.

-		o = HolderOf(o);
+Define a "spatial object" as any object which is a `thing`, `region`, `room` or `direction`.
+(This of course includes objects of subkinds of those, such as people or vehicles.)
+These are the objects in the tree which make up the spatial model for the world, and often they are the only instances of `object` in an Inform story.
+But if the author writes, say, `An idea is a kind of object`, then any instances of `idea` will not be spatial objects.
+Such objects will be called "abstract".

-		if (o ofclass K2_thing) return o;
+`R_holding` is now defined with terms `object` and `object`, not `person` and `thing`.
+It continues to be tested with `HolderOf`, but the change of domain affects how determiners work with the relation.
+For example, suppose there is just one room, `Lab`, and the player is in this room.
+Then:

-		return nothing;
+	"whether or not Lab holds the player" = truth state: true "whether or not nothing holds the player" = truth state: false "whether or not nowhere holds the player" = truth state: false "whether or not something holds the player" = truth state: false "whether or not somewhere holds the player" = truth state: true "whether or not everywhere holds the player" = truth state: true

-	];
+Note that `nothing` means `no object`, not `no thing`.
+Since a room, in this case `Lab` is an object, it is not true that `nothing holds the player`.
+On the other hand, `something` means `some object`.
+So despite appearances, it is perfectly consistent that `nothing holds the player` and `something holds the player` are both false.

-Moreover, asserting `now X holds Y` throws a new run-time problem unless both `X` is a thing and `Y` is a person, a container or a supporter:
+Asserting that `now X holds Y` imposes a new restriction if either `X` or `Y` is a spatial object.
+In these cases, `Y` must be a thing, and `X` must be either a room, a person, a container or a supporter.
+Failing that, the following run-time problem is produced:

-	Only objects which are things can take part in holding or carrying.
+	Only things can be made to be held, carried or worn using 'now';
-	For example, 'now the Viper Pit Room holds the snake' is incorrect because the Viper Pit Room, being a room, is not a thing.
-The eventual holder or wearer has to be not only a thing, but a special kind of
+	and in the case of wearing or carrying, the new wearer or carrier must be a person, while for holding, the new holder must be a room, a container, a supporter, or a person.

-	thing: either a person, or a supporter, or a container.
+The intention here is to prevent `now X holds Y` from breaking the consistency rules of the world model, while not restricting its use with abstract objects.

-The loss of personhood from the defined kind of `Y` would affect an assertion sentence like this one:
+The loss of personhood from the defined kind of `Y`, and thingness from `X`, would affect an assertion sentence like this one:

 	Mr Smith holds the silver coin.

 since it would create `Mr Smith`, in the absence of any other information, as a thing and not a person.
-We don't want that, so the Inform compiler has been given a special case rule inferring that `Mr Smith` is a person by virtue of being in the holding relationship.
+We don't want that, so the Inform compiler has been given a special case rule inferring that `Mr Smith` is a person by virtue of being in the holding relationship, and that the `silver coin` is a thing.

 Now, this does mean that: